-Furthermore, “Teppanyaki (鉄板焼き)” is a Japanese dish similar to Yakiniku, but what is the difference between Teppanyaki and Yakiniku?
+Further, Teppanyaki (鉄板焼き) is also a grill of Japanese origin similar to Yakiniku, but what is the difference between them?

 What is Yakiniku (焼肉)?

-where ingredients, such as thinly sliced meat (various parts of pork and beef) and fresh vegetables, are placed one by one on the metal mesh set on a cooking stove and grilled.
+where ingredients, such as thinly sliced meat (from various portions of pork and beef, including offal) and fresh vegetables, are placed on the gridiron set over a direct fire and grilled.

 What is Yakitori (焼き鳥)?